dietotter/cpp-learning/conspect.md

 - Simplest kind of iterator - pointer iterator (using pointer arithmetics): see `conspect/src/iterators/pointer-iterator.cpp`
 - All types that have `begin()` and `end()` member functions or can be used with `std::begin` and `std::end` are usable in range-based for-loops (for-each loops).
 Including user-defined types
 - If the elements being iterated over change address or are destroyed, the iterator becomes **invalidated** (*dangling*, like pointers and references can be)
-- Some operatuons that modify containers (such as adding elem to *std::vector*) can cause elems in the container to change addresses.
+- Some operations that modify containers (such as adding elem to *std::vector*) can cause elems in the container to change addresses.
 When this happens, existing iterators will be invalidated.
 Good C++ reference documentation should note which container operations may or will invalidate iterators

 # Standard library algorithms
 - The functionality provided in algorithms library generally fall into one of three categories: